Using Schematex with AI

 validateDsl({ type?, dsl })

 Parse-only check.
-Returns { ok: true } or { ok: false, errors: [{line, column, message, source}] }.
-Always call before returning DSL to the user — agents that self-correct with this loop are dramatically more reliable.
+Returns { ok: true } or { ok: false, errors: [{line, column, message, source, hint}] }.
+Pass the selected canonical type once you know it, and always call before returning DSL to the user — agents that self-correct with this loop are dramatically more reliable.

 renderDsl({ type?, dsl, theme?, padding? })

 Render DSL to an SVG string.
-Returns { ok: true, svg } or { ok: false, errors }.
+Success returns { ok: true, status, svg }.

 Do you actually need this tool?